wayneIBM/vpc-on-classic/errors.md

 A network interface must be attached to at least one security group.
 It will be attached to the VPC's default security group if one is not specified.
 Attach the interface to a different security group, then try again to detach it from the default security group.
-For information on the default security group, refer to the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups){: new_window}.
+For information on the default security group, refer to the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups).

 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## security_group_limit_exceeded
 **Message**: Exceeded security group limit.

 You have attempted to create a new security group, but you are currently at your account quota.
-The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas).
 Evaluate your strategy for assigning instances to security groups.
 It is often possible to reduce the overall number of security groups by assigning multiple instances to the same security group.
 This strategy will reduce the number of security groups, and drop you below your account quota.
 In rare cases, generally for large organizations, there is a need for expanding the quota.
 In this case, please [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) to inquire if this is possible.

 ## security_group_network_interface_not_active
 **Message**: The interface cannot be attached because it is not active.